Itaiboss/ENPH-253/README.md

-# ENPH-253
-Firmware repository for ROBOT
+# Firmware repository for the enph 253 robotics competition.